Alnuyt/Magneto-Coriolis-Waves-Solver/README.md

 ---

 ## Part 1: Derivation of Poloidal–Toroidal Equations
-In the SageMath notebook **Pol_Tor_Hydro_&_MHD.ipynb**, we perform the algebraic steps needed to derive a well-posed eigenvalue problem:
+In the SageMath notebook **MHD-SageMath**, we perform the algebraic steps needed to derive a well-posed eigenvalue problem:

 - Decomposition of the velocity and magnetic fields into poloidal and toroidal potentials.
 - Application of the governing equations (hydrodynamic and MHD cases).